You will complete two compulsory modules, two option modules, and a dissertation.

 30 credits

-Much of the most significant and powerful contemporary fiction in English is written by those who come, or whose families have come, from outside the metropolitan and erstwhile imperial centre.
-This fiction is often called ‘postcolonial’, though there are those who would debate that term, as many do all aspects of the body of theory about the relation of the West and the rest of the world that has come to be known as ‘postcolonial theory’.
-Some would prefer the term ‘world’ or ‘transnational’ literature, for reasons we will discuss.
-This option divides its attention between the analysis of postcolonial fiction and postcolonial theory.
-Theorists to be studied will include Fanon, Said, Spivak, Ahmad and McClintock, along with a variety of writers such as Lessing, Achebe, Rhys, Rushdie and Coetzee.
+Much significant and powerful contemporary fiction is written by those who come, or whose families have come, from outside the metropolitan and erstwhile imperial centres.
+This fiction is often called ‘postcolonial’ and the body of theory about the relation of the West and the rest of the world has come to be known as ‘postcolonial theory’.

 |